ArminJo/JK-BMSToPylontechCAN/README.md

 ```
 START ../src/JK-BMSToPylontechCAN.cpp
 Version 2.0 from Sep  8 2023
-Serial to JK-BMS started with 115200 bit/s!
+Serial to JK-BMS started with 115.200 kbit/s!
 CAN started with 500 kbit/s!
+Page switching button is at pin PAGE_BUTTON_PIN
-If you connect debug pin 3 to ground, additional debug data is printed
+At long press, CAN Info page is entered and additional debug data is printed as long as button is pressed
 2000 ms between 2 BMS requests
 2000 ms between 2 CAN transmissions
+No LCD Backlight timeout

 *** BMS INFO ***
 Protocol Version Number=1